Izzybelle/Capstone-Project/README.md

 - Presentation on findings

 ## Abstract
 The Capstone project was a 4-week final project for my General Assembly Immersive programme.
-The project involved using the Yelp dataset to classify whether a review was classed as useful or not based on it's content.
-I used a number of different natural languange processing (NLP) techniques including, count vectorizing, term-frequency - indirect document frequenct (TF-IDF), along with Logistic Regression (and other binary classification models).
+The project involved using the Yelp dataset to classify whether a review was classed as useful or not based on its content.
+I used a number of different natural languange processing (NLP) techniques including, count vectorizing, term-frequency indirect document frequency (TF-IDF), along with Logistic Regression (and other binary classification model).
 The result was a 62% accuracy score, which was a 7% increase on baseline.
 I used to ROC curve to evaluate the score.

 The code for the projcet can be found here: [Part 2a & b - EDA](https://github.com/Izzybelle/Capstone-Project/blob/master/Capstone%20-%20Yelp%20-%20Part%202a%20%26%20b%20-%20Parse%20the%20data%2C%20EDA%20and%20Cleaning.ipynb) | [Part 3 - Modelling](https://github.com/Izzybelle/Capstone-Project/blob/master/Capstone%20-%20Yelp%20-%20Part%203%20-%20Modelling.ipynb)